Huskyeder/stackato-doc/admin/reference/add-service.rst

 leftmost column above).
 To make the plan available to your Organization, run the following command::

-  $ stackato update-service-plan --public echoservice
+  $ stackato update-service-plan --vendor echoservice --public default

 .. _oracle-db: